Saturday, April 1st, 2023, 0630-1800

 We spent much of the 3 mile walk with our new friends.
 They loved to take pictures and we got some good ones of us together.
 We took our time, exploring all the side trips and probably adding almost a mile.
 It was really nice just being a tourist.
 Mangesh was especially awestruck by all the natural beauty and it was kind of refreshing to get to see things from his perspective.
 I’ve been blessed in encountering so many incredible landscapes, as I’ve made it almost my job.
 But it’s good to reflect on just how special and unique Arches is, even beyond anything I’ve seen before.

 I was even surprised by the relative difficulty of the trail.
 There were some steeper scrambles up some of the fins and then a super awesome section walking on top a fin with 360 views.
-I could see the Henry mountains far to the southwest, the Colorado rockies northeast of Grand Junction, the Colorado river canyons of Ruby, Horsetheif and Westwater to the east and southeast (ones I’d once rafted), and I-70 stretching out in a line of trucks to the north.
+I could see the Henry mountains far to the southwest, the Colorado Rockies northeast of Grand Junction, the Colorado river canyons of Ruby, Horsetheif and Westwater to the east and southeast (ones I’d once rafted), and I-70 stretching out in a line of trucks to the north.
 We pointed out the Henries, where we were headed, to Mangesh and he just shook his head in disbelief that we could walk so far.

 We parted ways just before the last out and back feature, the Dark Angel pillar.
 It’s like a giant, isolated hoodoo with lots of varnish…dark stains on the red rock.
-It was a cool feature but my mind was already on what’s next.
+It was a cool feature but my mind was already on the next challenge.
 A sign warned that it was the end of the trail, but not for us.
-We continue north on some social trails, dropping west towards a cliff band.
+We continued north on some social trails, dropping west towards a cliff band.
 The plateau we were on gave rise to all the amazing fins and arches but now we needed to drop into the valley below.
 As I read in Plants’ blog, the gpx line lead straight over a 40′ cliff.
 But we knew there was a way down, it was just a puzzle we had to solve by walking along the cliff band, looking for a weakness.

-We spent the later part of the afternoon travelling cross-county, first along a fence-line and then down Willow Springs wash.
+We spent the later part of the afternoon traveling cross-county, first along a fence-line and then down Willow Springs wash.
 We found potholes full of water well before the spring but the spring had the cleanest and freshest water by far.
 First water source of the trail and it was a great one (by desert standards anyway).
 Continuing down the wash required some bypasses of the many potholes and skinny slot-like sections.
 It was easy to climb above on the sandstone domes.
-In fact, other than the descent from the bluff, I found the entire day rather forgiving and very enjoyable.
-The navigation came easy for us, given our prior route finding experiences on Brett Tucker’s routes and the PNT.
+In fact, other than the tougher descent from the bluff, I found the entire day rather forgiving and very enjoyable.
+The navigation came easy for us, given our prior route finding experiences on Brett Tucker’s routes (GET/MRT).
 Even walking through all the sand didn’t bother me…section hikes on the Florida Trail and all the beach walking on the TA and PNT prepared me well.

 After loading up with water, we only needed to go a mile to reach BLM land.
 We started looking for spots in the sandstone dunes but everything was pretty exposed to the wind.
 Finally we settled on camping directly in the wash, up tight against the bank.
 The spot afforded protection from the wind, a perfectly flat and clean surface, and a nice angle to the setting sun.
-I even found 2 huge potholes to rinse of some of the day’s grime.
+I even found 2 huge potholes to rinse off some of the day’s grime.
 It was a perfect day, no fooling.
 I wondered if starting this hike on April 1st might be inauspicious but so far, everything seemed to be perfectly in place.